-- D. Environmental Transmittal: The EP must prepare this document and include with the Application separate from the ESA.
-All entries must be fully documented and explained in the Phase I Report. - E. HOME and HUD Environmental Questionnaire: This document must be included in the Phase I Report for all projects requesting HOME funding and/or HUD funding sources, including but not limited to PBRA. - F. Proof of Insurance: Proof of insurance in specified amounts listing GHFA and DCA as an additional insured on the general commercial liability policy and giving the proper 30-day cancellation period.
-See Professional Opinion, Findings and Related Requirements, G. Insurance Requirements. - G. Comprehensive Historical Review: This must be discussed in the Phase I Report and documentation must be included in Appendix D of the Phase I Report. - H. Letters of Reference: The environmental consulting firm that performed the Phase I (and Phase II, if required) must include in Appendix A of the Phase I Report, three letters of reference attesting to the firm's prior work.
+- C. Owner Questionnaire & Disclosure Statement: - 1.
+This document must be completed and signed by the owner of record of the proposed development site and must be notarized no earlier than ninety (90) days prior to Application submission.
+Signatures and notarization must be in the spaces provided on the form. - 2.
+The EP must seek out the information the owner of record cannot provide and address the information in the Phase I Report. - D. Environmental Transmittal: The EP must prepare this document and include it with the Application separate from the ESA.
+All entries must be fully documented and explained in the Phase I Report. - E. HOME and HUD Environmental Questionnaire: This document must be included in the Phase I Report for all projects requesting DCA-administered HOME funding and/or HUD funding sources, including but not limited to PBRA. - F. Proof of Insurance: Proof of insurance in specified amounts listing GHFA and DCA as additional insured on the general commercial liability policy and giving the proper 30-day cancellation period.
+See I. Introduction, 8.
+Insurance Requirements. - G. Letters of Reference: The environmental consulting firm that performed the Phase I (and Phase II, if required) must include in Appendix B of the Phase I Report, three letters of reference attesting to the firm's prior work.
 At least one of the references must be from a real estate firm or law firm that used the environmental consulting firm to support a real property transaction.
 Letters of reference must be for work completed within the last twenty-four (24) months.

-11. Data Gaps & References
+Data Gaps & References